nerdgeschoss/react-use-form-library/Readme.md

 [Codepen](https://codepen.io/falkonpunch/pen/jOMKMxz?editors=0010)

-The hook also exposes another method: `onSubmitError`, which is handy if you don't want to use a try/catch in your `handleSubmit` function.
+The hook also exposes another method: `onSubmitError`, which is handy if you don't want to use a try/catch in your `onSubmit` function.

 ```ts
 const { model, fields, onSubmit, valid } = useForm({